 Anyone proficient at Rock Band must hear the songs they're good at in a new way, catching all kinds of details the rest of us miss.
 Any expert level player must have this relationship with hundreds of songs.

 Rock Band is making their game instruments more sophisticated.
-In an interview on the podcast Sound Opinions the game’s creator said it was always his intention to get people learning to play real instruments.
+In an interview on the podcast Sound Opinions the game’s creator said it was always his intention to get people learning real instruments.

 My creative life has become contrapuntal.
 I’ve always got a number of projects on the go.
 Put in an hour on this one, tweak that one.
 One that’s been at rest for months comes back to life, another goes into hibernation.
 Brainstorm with this collaborator, give notes to that one, get notes from that other one.
 Redraft, redraft.
 I’ll commonly be involved in multiple plays in a given theatre festival.
 See how the show I’m performing does for a live audience.
 Adjust, tweak.
 See how the shows I directed do.
 Brainstorm, jam, rewrite, rehearse.